Which Diet Helps Heal A Leaky Gut?

 Low FODMAP Diet

-The low FODMAP diet is used to treat IBS
+The low FODMAP diet is used to treat IBS.

-F-O-D-M-A-P is an acronym that stands for a group of carbohydrates that can cause diarrhea, stomach pain, and other symptoms in some people.
+FODMAP stands for a group of carbohydrates that can cause symptoms like diarrhea, stomach pain, and bloating in some people.
+These carbohydrates are naturally found in many foods, even healthy ones like onions, apples, and garlic.

 Mediterranean